 This blog post scored 5,760.
 A portfolio narrative polish scored 1,600.
 The "How I Work" page scored 1,714.

 The pattern: high-impact, low-effort content work consistently outscored new features.
-RICE does not care about what is fun to build.
+RICE doesn't care about what's fun to build.
 It cares about what moves the metric.

 Pre-mortem